 In March of 2010, a NI 43-101 technical report which outlined a resources estimate on the Nyngan Scandium Project was completed.
 The report, titled, "NI 43-101 Technical Report on the Nyngan Gilgai Scandium Project, Jervois Mining Limited, Nyngan, New South Wales, Australia", was prepared by or under the supervision of Max Rangott (BSc).
 The PEA does not alter the existing Nyngan Project resource estimate, established in the 2010 technical report.
-This NI 43-101 scandium resource consists of a Measured component of 2,718,000 tonnes, grading 274ppm scandium (100ppm cut-off) and an Indicated component of 9,294,000 tonnes, grading 258ppm scandium (100ppm cut-off).
-The combined Measured and Indicated scandium resource totals 12 million tonnes at an average grade of 261ppm scandium, and is made up of both limonite and saprolite resource material.
-The cut-off value of 100ppm used in the initial 2010 technical report was reviewed as part of the PEA.
+The NI 43-101 measured and indicated scandium resource totals 12 million tonnes at an average grade of 261ppm scandium, from both limonite and saprolite resource material.
+The cut-off value of 100ppm used in the initial 2010 resource was reviewed as part of the PEA.
 While the input assumptions to the formula calculations are different from those assumed in 2010, the overall cut-off assumption for the combined limonite and saprolite resource generated by the formula was still considered reasonable, and has not changed.